OpenVoiceOS/ovos-persona/README.md

-# Persona
+# OVOS-Persona

-This repository provides the `PersonaPipeline` for OpenVoiceOS (OVOS), which facilitates managing multiple personas and enables interactive conversations with a virtual assistant.
-The system is built around the concept of personas, each equipped with solvers to handle specific types of queries.
-This service allows you to load, register, and interact with personas using a chatbot API.
+The **`PersonaPipeline`** brings multi-persona management to OpenVoiceOS (OVOS), enabling interactive conversations with virtual assistants. 🎙️ With personas, you can customize how queries are handled by assigning specific solvers to each persona.

+---

-## Features
+## ✨ Features

-- **Multiple Personas**: Manage a list of personas, each defined by a set of question-solving plugins.
+- **🧑‍💻 Multiple Personas**: Manage a list of personas, each with its unique solvers.
-- **Dynamic**: Switch personas on demand
+- **🔄 Dynamic Switching**: Seamlessly switch between personas as needed.
-- **Conversational**: Summon/Release personas to handle utterances instead of triggering intents
+- **💬 Conversational**: Let personas handle utterances directly for richer interaction.
-- **Personalize**: Create your own persona via .json files
+- **🎨 Personalize**: Create your own personas with simple `.json` files.

+---

-## Installation
+## 🚀 Installation

 ```bash
 pip install ovos-persona
 ```

+---

-### Configuring Personas
+## 🔧 Configuring Personas

-Personas are loaded from configuration files, which can either be [directly provided by plugins](https://github.com/OpenVoiceOS/ovos-solver-openai-persona-plugin/pull/12) or user-defined JSON files.

-By default, personas are loaded from the XDG configuration directory, just create .json files under `~/.config/ovos_persona`

-Personas work via [solver plugins](https://openvoiceos.github.io/ovos-technical-manual/solvers/), each plugin is tried by order until one provides an answer

-Find solver plugins [here](https://github.com/OpenVoiceOS?q=solver&type=all), some solvers may also use other solvers internally, such as a [MOS (Mixture Of Solvers)](https://github.com/TigreGotico/ovos-MoS)

-> some repos and skills also provide solvers, such as ovos-classifiers (wordnet), skill-ddg, skill-wikipedia and skill-wolfie

-Example to use a local OpenAI compatible server, `~/.config/ovos_persona/llm.json`
+Personas are configured using JSON files.
+These can be:
+1️⃣ Provided by **plugins** (e.g., [OpenAI plugin](https://github.com/OpenVoiceOS/ovos-solver-openai-persona-plugin/pull/12)).
+2️⃣ Created as **user-defined JSON files** in `~/.config/ovos_persona`.

+Personas rely on [solver plugins](https://openvoiceos.github.io/ovos-technical-manual/solvers/), which attempt to answer queries in sequence until a response is found.

+🛠️ **Example:** Using a local OpenAI-compatible server.
+Save this in `~/.config/ovos_persona/llm.json`:
 ```json
 {
   "name": "My Local LLM",